Dr Cindy Forbes

 Role at Hull York Medical School

 Dr. Forbes joined Hull York Medical School in 2018 as a Career Development Research Fellow with the Yorkshire Cancer Research funded TRANSFORMing Cancer Outcomes in Yorkshire project.
-She is also part of the Wolfson Palliative Care Research Centre and the Institute for Clinical and Applied Health Research at the University of Hull.
+In 2023, she became a Lecturer and is now a Senior Lecturer in Physical Activity.
+She has developed The Activity and Nutrition in Cancer Research Group and is a member of the Wolfson Palliative Care Research Centre within the Institute for Clinical and Applied Health Research at the University of Hull.

 Biography